RiccardoGai/typescript-linting/README.md

 Linting will go through .ts files and flag code that breaks our standards.

+For a link to our standards check out our [Javascript Style Guide.](https://github.com/Snagajob/javascript)

 ## Dependencies
 In your project's package.json ensure you have the following dependencies.
 We build on air bnb's linting config, and tweak it a little for our use.